chiyuliu67/db-access-code-generator-client/README.md

    - **_"filename.input.postmanCollection"_**

-     - [OPTIONAL]: Update this field to point to the exported Postman collection you prepared in Step 0.
-If leave this to the default, an empty Postman collection export with some dummy information in the "info" section will be used to generate the final one.
+     - [OPTIONAL]: If you performed the optional task in "Step 0-4", update this field to point to the exported Postman collection you prepared in Step 0.
+If leave this to the default, an empty Postman collection exported with some dummy information in the "info" section will be used to generate the Postman collection for you to test the new applications.

    - **_"schemaConnection"_**